 In this Constitution:

-“ACNC Legislation” means the Australian Charities and Not-for-profits Commission Act 2012 and the Australian Charities and Not-for-profits Commission (Consequential and Transitional) Act 2012.

-“ACNC” means the Australian Charities and Not-for-profits Commission.

-“Affiliate” means a Member recorded as an Affiliate Member in the Register of Members.

-“Annual General Meeting” means a meeting held once in every calendar year at such time and place as may be determined by the Board, for the purposes of carrying out the business of the Institute described in sub-Clause 4.2.2 or such of it as is thought necessary by the Board.
+“Annual General Meeting” means the Annual General Meeting of Members held in any calendar year.

-“Annual Session of National Council” means the National Council meetings or series of National Council meetings held in any Year.
+“Annual Session of National Council” means the National Council meetings or series of National Council meetings held in any calendar year.

-“Auditor” may mean a reviewer, if permitted by the Corporations Act or ACNC Legislation.
+“Auditor” means the Institute's auditor (if any).

-“Board” means the Board of Directors for the time being of the Institute constituted in accordance with Clause 55.
+“Board” means the Board of Directors for the time being of the Institute constituted in accordance with Clause 5.

+“Chapter” means the body of Members residing in a particular Territory.

 “Chapter Council” means the advisory body constituted pursuant to Clause 10 in respect of a particular Chapter.

-“Chapter Councillor” means a member of the advisory body constituted pursuant to 10 in respect of a particular Chapter.
+“Chapter Councillor” means a member of the advisory body constituted pursuant to clause 10 in respect of a particular Chapter.

 “Chapter President” means a National Councillor who is elected in accordance with Clause 10.4.
 In the case of the International Chapter, the office of the Chapter President will be referred to as the International Chapter Chair.

-“Chapter” means the body of Members residing in a particular Territory.

-“charity at law” means charitable within the meaning of the Charities Act 2013 (Cth) and “charitable at law” has the same meaning.
+“Code of Ethics” means the Institute's code of ethics or professional conduct, as amended from time to time.

 “Corporations Act” means the Corporations Act 2001.

 “Directors” means the directors for the time being of the Institute and “Director” has a corresponding meaning.

-“Disqualifying Event” means an individual:
+“Disqualifying Event” means an individual that:

 resigns in writing from their respective office;